scaleoutsean/eseries-perf-analyzer/DOCUMENTATION.md

 - Point (2): if both are inside of same Docker Compose environment, InfluxDB will be at `https://influxdb:8181`.
 Otherwise use the included reverse proxy in front of your InfluxDB server (`https://nginx:8181` here just as an example, although in real life that would be something like `https://proxy.intra.lan:8181`).
 - Point (3): EPA v4 defaults to using the database name `eseries`.
 Adjust if you picked another
 - Point (4): this is the place where you can paste your InfluxDB API Token
-- Point (5): we want to use our CA certificate and validate and *not* Skip TLS Verify, but as of mid August 2025 Grafana has a bug that has been just fixed, but not yet released.
-TLS-related settings in the screenshot is what works in `:latest` Grafana as of August 16 2025. `Insecure connection` at the very bottom currently must be checked (which sort of implies `Skip TLS Verify` which is *not* checked, but that's what that bug is about - incorrect behavior)
+- Point (5): we want to use our CA certificate and validate and *not* Skip TLS Verify, but as of mid August 2025 Grafana has a [bug](https://github.com/grafana/grafana/pull/105586) that has been fixed last week, but not yet released.
+The screenshot shows a *temporary workaround for testing purposes* using `Insecure connection` (HTTP) at the very bottom currently, as we created a temporary HTTP-to-HTTPS reverse proxy on NGINX to get around this problem until Grafana fixes HTTPS with self-issued CA. With this workaround API  token is transmitted to Nginx completely unencrypted.

 ## Maintenance